storyblok/storyblok-react/README.md

 ### Initialization

 Register the plugin on your application and add the [access token](https://www.storyblok.com/docs/api/content-delivery#topics/authentication?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-react) of your Storyblok space.
 You can also add the `apiPlugin` in case that you want to use the Storyblok API Client:
+For Spaces created under `US` region, you should pass the region like `{ apiOptions: { region: 'us' } }`.
+If your space is under `EU`, no further configuration is required.

 ```js
 import { storyblokInit, apiPlugin } from "@storyblok/react";